Check and Test Regular Expressions

 Quantifiers

-*Used to match 0 or more of the previous
+*Matches 0 or more occurrences of the preceding element

 {5,}Matches 5 or more occurrences of the preceding character or group